List of The Saddle Club characters: Kristi Cavanaugh

 Kristi is Veronica's closest ally and best friend.
 She also comes from a wealthy family.
 Kristi is known as the stable flirt, more interesting in catching boys' attention with expensive riding clothes than in learning to ride.
 She first arrives in Pine Hollow as a guest of Veronica but signs up quickly after seeing some of the cute stable hands and riders.
 She does not have the same dislike for The Saddle Club as Veronica but does not bond with them either.
-To her, they're too immature and far too poor.
+To her, they are too immature and far too poor.
 She also has a crush on Red, Pine Hollow's stable hand.
 In "Bloodlines", thanks to The Saddle Club, Kristi learns that Chelsea Smith is her long-lost big sister.
 Kristi has never forgiven Veronica for almost making Red quit Pine Hollow again in "High Stakes Part 1" and in "High Stakes Part 2".
 Kristi has never forgiven Stevie for saying that it was her fault that Pepper got too old in "The Home Straight".
-Kristi would love to be a member of The Saddle Club, but she's pulled back by Veronica.
+Kristi would love to be a member of The Saddle Club, but she is pulled back by Veronica.
 Sometimes Kristi will wear a pendant of a broken heart that Mr. Cavanaugh gave Kristi for her 8th birthday.
 In "High Horse" Kristi discovers that she is a horse whisperer.
 Like Veronica, Kristi became friends with Ashley and Melanie.
 Kristi is on Thoroughly Horse's file to be a model.
 In the books Kristi's name is Betsy and she is one of Veronica's three best friends.
 Kristi rides Mrs. Reg's horse Barq.
 In Season 2, Kristi would often ride Comanche.
 After Season 2, for some unknown reason she left, although Veronica can be seen calling her.
 Kristi's favorite color is black.